Green Technologies: Meaning, Types, Opportunities and Challenges | UPSC

 • The goal of green tech is to protect the environment, repair damage done to the environment in the past, and conserve the Earth’s natural resources.
 Green tech has also become a burgeoning industry that has attracted enormous amounts of investment capital.

-Types of Green Tech
+Types of Green Technology

 • Green technology is a broad category that encompasses several forms of environmental remediation.
 While climate change and carbon emissions are now considered among the most pressing global issues, there are also many efforts to address local environmental hazards.
 Some seek to protect specific ecosystems or endangered species.
 Others seek to conserve scarce natural resources by finding more sustainable alternatives.